SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/mailboxes/sms-outbox.md

 * **Export**: Click here to export the list to a file.
 You can choose from these formats: Excel, HTML and plain text.

-* **Send**: Click here to resend the selected messages.
-This is only necessary if there was a fault with the automatic mailing.
+* **Send**: Click here to resend the selected messages only if there was a fault with the automatic mailing.

 * **Delete**: Click here to delete the selected messages.